Presented here in the Star Wars story chronology, not that it really matters.

 The only thing saving it from being utter CRAP?
 Even better visuals than before.
 But, at the risk of repeating myself, effects alone...
 And if I hear "I've got a bad feeling about this" one more time, I'm going to fly out to Skywalker Ranch and pull Lucas' fingernails out.

 2008, Lucasfilm Ltd.

 Welcome to the rock bottom of the franchise.
-George Lucas, in all of his misguided brilliance, deliberately chose to create a new, uniquely bad animation style: using high-end 3D technology to emulate the old, cheap Saturday morning cartoons.
+George Lucas, in all of his misguided "brilliance," deliberately chose to create a new, uniquely bad animation style: using high-end 3D technology to emulate the old, cheap Saturday morning cartoons.
 Yes, the awful-looking characters in Clone Wars were made that way on purpose.
 And that's just the beginning of the bad news...
 Lifeless voice acting.
 Wooden character animation.
 And an utterly abysmal script.
-The film has two modes of operation: long stretches of boring exposition alternating with really bad lightsaber battles.
+The film has two modes of operation: long stretches of boring exposition alternating with stupid lightsaber battles.
 Lucas has succumbed to a terminal case of OCD over the minutiae of political machinations in his fantasy universe, as if everyone is clamoring for every tiny detail he makes up, when, in truth, we just want to be entertained, and detailed theses on play-pretend nonsense is not entertaining.
-Bottom line, Clone Wars was merely a teaser for an upcoming animated TV series—which, by the way, was every bit as awful as this wet fart.
+Bottom line, Clone Wars was merely a teaser for an animated TV series, which was every bit as forgettable as this wet fart.

 Star Wars III: Revenge of the Sith